ilyas-ifp/Stavanger_hackathon/README.md

+##

+This repository contains the code we made during the Hackathon.
+Our purpose was to use Graph RAG to enhance the capability of our LLM and to exploit datas as best as we could.
+The set of data we used to create the Graph isn't available for the moment.
+This repo only demonstrate the logic behind our Graph creation, and the use of the graph to enhance the LLM by building a powerfull ChatBot capable to answer specific and hard quesions taking context from multiple documents.

 # FORCE NPD LLM Hackathon

 This repository contains some materials for getting started in the FORCE Language Modeling Hackathon, 29-30 November and 1 December 2023.